-Construction managers may be hired for a wide variety of jobs.
-They may be hired by individuals looking to make some home renovations, or big corporations for remodeling office-spaces or big construction projects such as apartment complexes, houses, business hubs.
-Even the construction of roads, bridges, towers, etc. requires the services of an able construction manager.
+They may be hired for a wide variety of jobs.
+For example, they may be employed by individuals looking to make some home renovations or big corporations for remodeling office spaces or big construction projects such as apartment complexes, houses, business hubs.
+Even the construction of roads, bridges, towers, etc., requires the services of an able manager.

-In the US, most construction managers are individual contractors and manage their own businesses.
-They are hired by others based on their skills and experience.
-It goes without saying that having credentials such as certifications and training in construction jobs is expected and highly valued.
-It pays well to get hands-on training and certification from a top tech training school to learn the tricks of the trade.
+In the US, most construction managers are individual contractors and manage their businesses.
+Others hire them based on their skills and experience.
+Having credentials such as certifications and construction training jobs is expected and highly valued.
+It pays well to get hands-on training, certifications, and a degree in construction management courses from a top tech training school or construction school to learn the tricks of the trade.

-According to the Bureau of Labor Statistics, the median annual salary for a construction manager in the US is $95,260.
-And the demand and opportunities for construction managers are growing at a rate of 8% annually.
-This is much more than the average growth rate of other jobs.
+According to the Bureau of Labor Statistics, the median annual salary for a certified construction manager in the US is $95,260.
+And the demand and opportunities are growing at a rate of 8% annually, which is much more than the average growth rate of other jobs.
 With the pandemic situation getting under control, construction is on the rise.
-Jobs in construction are in high demand and career opportunities in construction are a very lucrative option.
+Jobs in construction are in high demand, and career opportunities in construction are a very lucrative option.

 The best part about jobs in construction is that they require more hands-on training and practice than just bookish knowledge.
 This is a boon for students who may struggle in school but enjoy hands-on work.
 Although the job is labor-intensive, an eye for detail and specific skills are required for jobs in construction.
 Mistakes may cost a company billions of dollars in damages.
 Therefore, those with trade school certifications are highly sought after in the construction industry.

-As a construction manager, there are some specific duties that are common to all types of construction jobs.
-Construction managers have to ensure that these are taken care of and maintained throughout the project.
+Some specific duties are typical to all types of construction jobs.
+They have to ensure that these are taken care of and maintained throughout the project.
 These include:

 Quality Management: Honesty in work and maintaining the integrity of the workers, contractors, and others involved in the job ensures that standards in the job are met and maintained.
 No shortcuts are to be taken to accomplish the tasks.